 A hearing aid in which the amplified signal directly stimulates the inner ear via a bone vibrator placed on the mastoid bone behind the ear.
 This type of hearing aid is typically used for individuals with atresia or chronic ear drainage, or single-sided deafness.
 This device can be worn on a band or on a titanium fixture implanted into the skull.

 Also called the “inner ear.”
 A snail-shaped structure that contains the sensory organ of hearing and changes sound vibrations to nerve impulses.
-The impulses are carried to the brain along the VIII th cranial nerve, or auditory nerve.
+The impulses are carried to the brain along with the VIII the cranial nerve, or auditory nerve.

 A medical device that is surgically implanted and bypasses damaged inner ear structures and directly stimulates the auditory nerve, helping individuals who have severe to profound hearing loss to interpret sounds and speech

 A hearing aid that is custom molded to fit deep inside the ear canal.
-This type of hearing aid is generally not fit on children
+This type of hearing aid is generally not fit for children.

 Conditioned Play Audiometry (CPA)